openshift-pipelines/pipeline-service/gitops/README.md

 We want to make the onboarding experience to use Pipelines-service as easy and customizable as possible.
 With that in mind, Pipelines-service is built around the principles of GitOps.
 Using kustomize, users will be able to set up, modify and update cluster resources without having to disrupt their existing setup.
 We provide base kustomization.yaml files to help get started, so that users can then add their customizations in the overlay/kustomization.yaml files.

-## Pre-requisites
+## Prerequisites

-- Openshift cluster
+- OpenShift cluster
+- OpenShift Pipelines Operator installed (instructions [here](https://docs.openshift.com/container-platform/4.10/cicd/pipelines/installing-pipelines.html))
+  Note: To be installed *only* for the first cluster
-- Openshift GitOps operator installed (instructions [here](https://docs.openshift.com/container-platform/4.10/cicd/gitops/installing-openshift-gitops.html))
+- OpenShift GitOps operator installed (instructions [here](https://docs.openshift.com/container-platform/4.10/cicd/gitops/installing-openshift-gitops.html))
 - Pipelines as Code installed and set up to talk to this repo  (instructions [here](./pac/README.md) and [here](https://pipelinesascode.com/docs/install/installation/))

 ## Components